Naming the Game

 Most of our time will now be spent quickly removing the dirt that will trip ol’ Mom, piling the assorted kid clutter in the kid’s closets, removing surface dust below Mother’s eye level, making sure there is toilet paper, removing towels with obvious hand prints and sprinkling Clorox in the bathtub so the room will at least smell like it’s clean.

-Most Moms are too busy commenting on the fact that you look tired, dear or that you’ve gained weight to really notice much about the house beyond the obvious anyway.
+Most Moms are too busy commenting on the fact that “You look tired, dear” (or wondering what’s going on that you’ve gained weight) to really notice much about the house beyond the obvious anyway.

 Wow!
 Not only is that a do-able task within a time frame that is consistent with the amount of notice most Moms are likely to give, we might even finish in plenty of time to catch our breath, giving us a little emotional reserve to handle the “You look tired, dear” comment with poise and grace.